Di-Anne/DIAWYN24046_FTO2502_GroupA1_Di-AnneWyngaard_SDF01/README.md

 ## 📚 Learning Goals

-- 🚀 Get comfortable using Git and GitHub
+- 🚀 Master using Git and GitHub
 - 🎨 Learn HTML, CSS, and JavaScript
 - 💡 Build real-world projects and collaborate with others